johnridesabike/bikewalklife/posts/2022/07/dangerous-by-design-2022-traffic-deaths-are-getting-worse-especially-in-the-sun-belt.md

   alt: Dangerous by Design 2022 cover image.
   caption: 'Image credit: Smart Growth America.'
 external_link: https://smartgrowthamerica.org/dangerous-by-design/
+excerpt: >
+  Smart Growth America released their annual "Dangerous by Design" report for 2022.
+The results show that traffic deaths continue to rise nationwide, but some places are worse than others.

 ---
 Smart Growth America released their annual "Dangerous by Design" report for 2022.
 The results show that traffic deaths continue to rise nationwide, but some places are worse than others.